UniMath/agda-unimath/src/category-theory/functors-small-large-precategories.lagda.md

 ## Definition

-### The predicate of being a functor on maps between precategories
+### The predicate of being a functor on maps from small to large precategories

 ```agda
 module _